Rick-McCoy/MidiToText/README.md

 ## Comments

 A novice coder will produce a better program in 10 minutes.
 This hopefully will not have any bugs.

+NOTE: After discovering [ABC Notation](http://abcnotation.com/), I concluded that this is far more useful than Mascii.
+There is a MidiToABC tool out there in the internet.
+THEREFORE THIS PROJECT IS CLOSED.

 Contact: rickmccoy3141@gmail.com